equilaterus/WindowsSSD-Script/index.md

 * Tested on **Windows 10**
 * Proceed with caution on Windows 7/8.
 * Windows XP/Vista not supported
+* *Collections* may stop working on Edge Chromium.
+Save a backup of your collection links before using this tool.

 ## Project Roadmap